mirkofebbo/arduino_python_2/README.md

 Copy code
 python led_control.py
 A GUI window with "LED ON" and "LED OFF" buttons will appear.
+The number at the top will be the potentiometer value.

 Use these buttons to control the LED on your Arduino.